• Mentoring Goals

 End of the Mentoring Period

-At the end of the mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the FML Emerging Leader Institute.
+At the end of the mentoring period, the mentor and mentee are asked to complete a survey evaluating their experience with the mentoring portion of the FM Leads Emerging Leader Institute.
 After this point, the mentoring relationship can continue informally, so long as both parties agree.
-However, the mentoring relationship is no longer under the FML Emerging Leader Institute program.
+However, the mentoring relationship is no longer under the Emerging Leader Institute program.

 Become a Mentor

-If you are interested in serving as a mentor for the Family Medicine Leads Emerging Leader Institute, please email Annette Routon.
+If you are interested in serving as a mentor for the Family Medicine Leads Emerging Leader Institute, please email Matt Duncan.

 Faculty (past and current)